A Mass-Independent Damping Timescale in Black Hole Accretion Systems: Results and Discussion

 where $u$, $q$, $L$, $n_{e}$, $k_{\text{B}}$, $f$, and $\kappa_{\text{Sp}}$ are the thermal energy density, heat flux, corona size, electron number density, Boltzmann constant, magnetic field suppression factor, and Spitzer thermal conductivity, respectively.
 For XRBs and AGNs, the main differences in the above parameters lie in the electron number density and corona size.
 Assuming that the coronae of AGNs and XRBs have comparable sizes (i.e., a few Schwarzschild radii) \citep{2025FrASS..1130392L}.
 Due to the difference in mass scale of black holes, the physical sizes of the coronae of AGNs are 5--7 orders of magnitude larger than those of XRBs.
 The electron number density of XRBs and AGNs is $\sim10^{18}-10^{23}$ $\text{cm}^{-3}$ and $\sim10^{10}-10^{12}$ $\text{cm}^{-3}$, respectively \citep{2020AAS...23534604G,2022MNRAS.512..728C}.
 Thus, the $n_{e}L^{2}$ term in Equation \ref{equ:3} can be at the same order of magnitude for AGNs and XRBs.
 Therefore, this physical scenario naturally explains the mass-independent hard X-ray variability from XRBs to AGNs.

 In Figure \ref{fig:lin_rel}, similar to our XRB results, the two microquasars have long-term, $\gamma$-ray CDTs spanning months to years, as represented by the black points \citep{2025PhRvD.111h3049S}.
 Since the physical processes in coronae may modulate the jet emission (i.e., the disk--corona--jet connection) \citep{2020MNRAS.496..245Z,2021ApJ...910L...3W}, we suggest that the $\gamma$-ray CDTs of these two types of sources may originate from their coronae.
 Like microquasars, the CDTs of the blazars in this work may also originate from coronae.
+In order to present a clearer explanation of our physical framework, we plotted a schematic of CDTs originate from different positions of a black hole accretion system in Figure \ref{fig:car_fig}.

 Consequently, the CDTs of AGNs with magnitudes ranging from months to years can be explained by a series of timescales originating from the accretion disk (Equation \ref{equ:2}), which have a scaling property.
 The conductive timescale resulting from the interaction between the corona and accretion disk can explain the mass-independent variability from XRBs to AGNs.
 In AGNs, it is not possible with current data to distinguish whether the month-to-year timescales originate from the accretion disk or corona.